mulle-c/mulle-container/dox/VERBS.md

 reset   | done + init

+## Field Accessors

+get_count     | get number of elements
+get_length    | get size of character or byte data (always in char units) get_allocator | return the mulle-allocator associated with the struct get_callback  | return the callback associated with the struct

-## Access
+## Element Access Read or Write

 Action    | Meaning
 ----------|---------------
-add       | sequential access write, into empty space count     | get number of elements (non char or byte) enumerate | create enumerator extract   | destructive random access, with ownership transfer (caller must free) find      | a search that is linear, returns an index or key get       | random access read give      | random access write, with ownership transfer (caller must free) insert    | random access write, not overwriting at specific space length    | get size of character or byte data (always in char units) next      | sequential access read remove    | random access remove search    | a search that's not linear, returns the value set       | random access write write     | either set or insert, depending on parameter
+add       | sequential access write, into empty space count     | get number of elements (non char or byte) extract   | destructive get, with ownership transfer (caller must free) get       | random access read insert    | random access write, not overwriting next      | sequential access read remove    | random access remove set       | random access write, will overwrite member    | returns 1 (yes) or 0 (no) depending on presence in container

+## Operations

+enumerate  | create enumerator find       | a search that is linear, returns an index or key search     | a search that's not linear, returns the value copy_items | copy each element from source to destination struct [ dst, src]